logicmonitor/lm-powershell-module/Documentation/Import-LMDashboard.md

 ```

 ### -ParentGroupName
-Specifies the name of the parent dashboard group under which the imported dashboards will be placed.
+The name of the parent dashboard group where imported dashboards will be placed.
-This parameter is mandatory when importing from a file or GitHub repository.

 ```yaml
 Type: String